Youtube Facebook Twitter Instagram

-General rates are for services, facilities and activities that are supplied or undertaken for the benefit of the community.
+Rate notices are issued during August and February and reflect the cost of services, facilities and activities that are supplied or undertaken for the benefit of the community.
 We are required to raise an appropriate amount of revenue to maintain assets and provide services to the region as a whole.

 Separate charges are for any other service, facility or activity that is not funded through other rates and charges.

-In each case, it is considered that it is more appropriate to raise these funds by a separate charge, rather than from general funds, so that the community is aware of Council’s commitment to the three specific activities to be funded by the charges.
+In each case, it is considered that it is more appropriate to raise these funds by a separate charge, rather than from general funds, so that the community is aware of our commitment to the three specific activities to be funded by the charges.

-Park and Bushland Levy
+Park and Open Space Levy

 Special charges are for services, facilities and activities that have a special association with particular land.

 Pursuant to section 94 of the Local Government Regulation 2012 and section 128A of the Fire and Emergency Services Act 1990, we levy a special charge (to be known as the “Rural Fire Equipment Levy”) on all rateable land within our region that also attracts a Class E Emergency Management Levy (pursuant to Part 3 of the Fire and Emergency Services Regulation 2011), to fund the ongoing provision and maintenance of rural fire fighting equipment, operations and buildings for the rural fire brigades that operate throughout the rural areas of the region.

 Utility charges are for a service, facility or activity for water, sewerage and waste management.